The largest golf resorts in the world have an overwhelming American flavor.

 5. Boyne Highlands Resort/Inn at Bay Harbor

 Comment: Combining these two Boyne Resorts properties, located around the Little Traverse Bay from one another 15 miles apart in northern Michigan, makes perfect sense with attractively priced "Unlimited Golf" and "Great Escape Golf Vacations" golf packages.
-The 27-hole Bay Harbor (20th anniversary) and The Heather (50th anniversary) will celebrate milestones in 2016.
+The 27-hole Bay Harbor (20th anniversary) and The Heather (50th anniversary) celebrated milestones in 2016.

 4. St. Andrews Links Trust